bernie-skipole/webparametrics/docs/index.md

 apt-get install python3-pip

-And to setup the container, follow repository skitest
+And to setup the container, follow repository skiwidgets

 and as root on the VPS, add the following location to the nginx configuration /etc/nginx/sites-available/default